Shutterfly revenue beats estimates on photo print sales

-Shutterfly Inc (SFLY.O), an online photo-sharing service, reported better-than-expected quarterly revenue helped by rising demand for photo printing, and it forecast current-quarter revenue largely above analysts' expectations.
+Shutterfly Inc, an online photo-sharing service, reported better-than-expected quarterly revenue helped by rising demand for photo printing, and it forecast current-quarter revenue largely above analysts' expectations.

 The company's shares rose as much as 4 percent in after-market trading.

-Shutterfly, which enables users to store and share images and create custom-printed photobooks, cards and albums, forecast revenue of $118 million to $121.2 million in the second quarter.
+Shutterfly, which enables users to store and share images and create custom-printed photobooks, cards and albums, forecast revenue of $118 million (75.8 million pounds) to $121.2 million in the second quarter.

 Analysts were expecting revenue of $119.2 million, according to Thomson Reuters I/B/E/S.